The Truth About Laser Hair Removal

 Cons: Many people mention that the biggest drawback to waxing is the pain when the hair is ripped out by the root.
 A person may notice temporary redness, inflammation, and bumps after waxing.
 Professional waxing is also expensive compared to other hair removal methods.

-should avoid waxing because they are more susceptible to infection.
+People with diabetes should avoid waxing because they are more susceptible to infection.
 Also, teens who use acne medications such as tretinoin and isotretinoin may want to skip the wax because those medicines make the skin more sensitive.
 Teens with moles or skin irritation from sunburn should also avoid waxing.

 Tips: For waxing to work, hair should be at least 1/4 inch (about 6 millimeters) long, so skip shaving for a few weeks before waxing.
 Waxing works best on legs, bikini areas, and eyebrows.